Paiva2/mail-box/README.md

 - [x] Filter a single e-mail sent to me
 - [ ] Filter a single e-mail sent by me
 - [x] Mark e-mail sent to me as opened when opened
-- [ ] Mark an opened e-mail as un-opened
+- [ ] Mark an opened e-mail as un-opened when e-mail hasn't opening orders
 - [ ] List all non-opened e-mails sent to me
 - [ ] List all opened e-mails sent to me
 - [ ] Sent e-mails to trash